-The specific movement controls that apply to nurseries, budwood distributors and pollen operators are specified on the KVH website (www.kvh.org.nz/Movement_Controls).
+The specific movement controls that apply to nurseries, budwood distributors and pollen operators are specified on the KVH website (www.kvh.org.nz/Movement\Controls).

-The approach to plant certification - including standard setting, audit requirements, independent monitoring and diagnostic testing and support that KVH will provide (e.g., templates, best practice advice etc.) - is set out for nurseries, pollen operators and budwood distributors below.
+The approach to plant certification - including standard setting, audit requirements, tracing of plant material movement, independent monitoring and diagnostic testing and support that KVH will provide (e.g., templates, best practice advice etc.) - is set out for nurseries, pollen operators and budwood distributors below.